Skip to main content

 What is Koselugo?

-Koselugo is used to treat neurofibromatosis type 1 (NF1) in children aged 2 and older with plexiform neurofibromas that cannot be completely removed by surgery.
-It is an oral capsule that is taken 2 times a day.
+Koselugo is used to treat neurofibromatosis type 1 (NF1) in children aged 2 years and older who have symptomatic, inoperable plexiform neurofibromas (PN).
+It is an oral capsule taken twice a day.

 Koselugo (selumetinib) gained FDA approval on April 10, 2020.
 There is no generic.